fvwmorg/fvwmorg.github.io/Wiki/Decor/4Btm/index.md

 To add an image to your window title bar with the same buttons.
 The active window with a wood image and the inactive window with a gradient grey image.

+Your windows to look like the following :

 |![image](scrot2.png)|